gueldeniz/CF_Rockbuster_Movie_Analysis/README.md

 - Which movies contributed the most/least to revenue gain?
 - What was the average rental duration for all videos?
-- Which countries are Rockbuster customers based i n?
+- Which countries are Rockbuster customers based in?
-- Where are customers with a high l ifetime value based?
+- Where are customers with a high lifetime value based?
 - Do sales figures vary between geographic regions?